My Local Digital Marketing Agency

 #3 Encourage local customers to leave reviews

-Collecting customer feedback within your service area lets your other prospective customers know how competent your business is.
+I want to point out that collecting customer feedback within your service area lets your other prospective customers know how competent your business is.
 It reassures them that they can trust you to provide excellent services.
 In addition, this also works wonders for establishing yourself as a business authority in your local area.

 #4 Use schema markup language

-Schema markup language is a universal website coding that is added to your website.
-It is recognized by every major search engine.
+Schema markup language is a universal website coding added to your website.
+Every major search engine recognizes it.

 #5 Ensure your site is local search traffic-ready

-Never forget to optimize your website’s content for local search traffic.
+Remember to optimize your website’s content for local search traffic.
 Here are a couple of optimization tips that you can easily do for yourself:

 #6 Building local content silos